Local heritage list: Significance in planning

+List creation and maintenance

 Local heritage lists are usually maintained by the relevant local planning authority, often with input from community organisations such as civic societies and other interested local groups.
 There is often a process of public nomination, and in this way local heritage lists can be considered to take a democratic approach to the identification and celebration of heritage.

 Research conducted by Historic England estimates that around 70% of local planning authorities in England have one or more local heritage list, although some of these may be out-of-date.
 In addition, some local heritage lists cover only part or parts of a local planning authority area, for instance because they were developed as part of a neighbourhood plan or because the boundaries of the local authority have changed.

-Assets included on local heritage lists are classed as non-designated heritage assets (NDHAs) within the planning system.
-The Planning practice guidance for England defines NDHAs as:Non-designated heritage assets are buildings, monuments, sites, places, areas or landscapes identified by plan-making bodies as having a degree of heritage significance meriting consideration in planning decisions but which do not meet the criteria for designated heritage assets.

-A substantial majority of buildings have little or no heritage significance and thus do not constitute heritage assets.
-Only a minority have enough heritage significance to merit identification as non-designated heritage assets.There are other ways of identifying NDHAs, including through decision making on planning applications, through developing neighbourhood plans, and in the process of designating conservation areas.
+There are other ways of identifying NDHAs, including through decision making on planning applications, through developing neighbourhood plans, and in the process of designating conservation areas.